open-cloud/xos/docs/dev/xproto.md

 We use standard protobuf scalar types, for example: `int32`, `uint32`, `string`, `bool`, and `float`.

-xproto contains several extensions, encoded as Protobuf options, which the xosgen toolchain recognizes at the top level.
+xproto contains several extensions, encoded as Protobuf options, which the xosgenx toolchain recognizes at the top level.
 The xproto extensions to Google Protobufs are as follows.

 ### Inheritance